rust-lang/rustc-reading-club/src/faq.md

 ## I've never written any kind of compiler before.
 Should I be scared to attend?

 No. A compiler is just a program.
 If you've written programs before, you are definitely welcome to attend.
 Feel free to ask questions, too.

+## "Is it ok if I just show up and listen?"

+Yes, definitely, you will learn a lot, but be aware it's not going to be a coherent presentation with slides.

 ## Are there ways for me to get good background knowledge about rustc before I attend?